tylerwatkins101/regression-diagnostics/README.md

 1. A  list of actual values (i.e. y-test)
 2. A list of predicted values from your model (i.e. y-predicted)

+# Motivation

+In R, fast regression diagnostics are as easy as typing `plot(model)`.

+In python, quickly analyzing your regression diagnostics takes way longer than it should.
+For that reason i decided to build this package.
+To get very fast diagnostics for my regression analysis.

 # Files